 - 1. Click Settings. - 2.
-Click Security. - 3.
-Under the Waiting Room section, click Edit Options. - 4.
+Click Meeting at the top of the settings page. - 3.
+Click Security. - 4.
+Under the Waiting Room section, click Edit Options. - 5.
 Change "Who should go into the waiting room" to "Users not in your account."
 This will allow Penn users to skip the Waiting Room whilst, non-Penn users, or unauthenticated Penn users, will need to be allowed into the meeting from the Waiting Room.